dotnet-foundation/wg-membership/meetings/2022-09-07-meeting-minutes.md

   * Starting on campaign videos
 * **Membership Portal**
   * Updates from Tom / Shaina
+  * Committee page on new website: What content updates to we want?
 ## Next Steps / Action Items